pnieters/PredictingPhytoplanktonPatterns/README.md

 ## Quick Guide:
 We used matlab to preprocess data according to the procedure desribed in `PreparingTrainingData.md` (you can just read the .h5)
+Matlab has also been used to fit polynomial functions to temperature, salinity, and light availability to use in simulation.
+Results in DriverFkt.h5, fitting procedure in FitDriverFunctionTempSalKd.m

 R was used to fit the GAMM model to the data.

 Julia was used to setup the Universal Differential Equation and Artificial Neural Network as well as to use SInDy on the function the network learned.

 The julia implementation relies on additional code found in `src/`.
-The ensemble model on data from all years gets fit in `meanmodel.jl`, all results are analyzed, plotted, and SInDy is applied in `results_and_sindy.jl`
+The ensemble model on data from all years is trained in `meanmodel.jl`, all results are analyzed, plotted, and SInDy is applied in `results_and_sindy.jl` and `results_and_sindy_incl_drivers.jl`